lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 }
 ```

-Done and done!
-We have a fully functioning utility class generator with a type-check guard.
-The `$spacing` map now only receives numerical values in px, em or rem.

-Instead of writing 60 lines of repetitive CSS for only one spacing value, we have achieved the same thing in 40 lines of SCSS.
-Given the increased complexity in our code, that didn't turn out to be a good idea.
-Right?
-But, imagine you add more spacing values in map `$spacing`, for example 5 or 6 (xs, sm, md, lg, xl, xxl), you'll get 300-400 lines of generated CSS.
-Now the hustle we went through really pays off!
+Instead of writing about 2000 lines of repetitive CSS (that is subjected to human error), we have achieved the same thing in under 100 lines of SCSS.

-Or does it?!
+The hustle we went through really pays off! (a bit shorter pause) Or does it?! :monocle_face:

 ### Potential Performance Issue